Melanie B. Lacey is an Associate in our Land Use and Zoning Practice Group and is based in Hauppauge.

 A Certified Mediator in Small Claims and Landlord/Tenant Disputes in the state of New Jersey, Ms. Lacey is also a member of the Suffolk County Bar Association and the Long Island Real Estate Group.
-She is admitted to practice in the state of New York, and pending admission to New Jersey.
+She is admitted to practice in the states of New York and New Jersey.

 Columbia University, Master of Science, Real Estate Development, 2018

 University of North Carolina at Chapel Hill, Bachelor of Arts in English, 2010